Vancouver Island is the perfect place to go camping.

 There are three main groups of first peoples of Vancouver Island: the Coast Salish, Nuu chah nulth and Kwakiutl.
 The campgrounds mentioned within this post are located on the traditional territory of the 53 First Nations of Vancouver Island.

-The itinerary builder tool will help you create your perfect Rockies adventure!
+The itinerary builder tool makes it easy to create your perfect trip.

 The Best Campgrounds on Vancouver Island